 What is the professional accomplishment you are most proud of?

 “I’m proud of establishing the DI committee for the American College of Rheumatology.
 It’s been a long labor of love.
 We made preliminary recommendations, and slowly but surely it became a standing committee that guides all DI efforts for the college.
-And then there’s the work we did in the office of diversity enhancement at Einstein.
 But working with the Einstein students was a highlight of my career.
 They feel passionate about who they are and who they take care of.”

 What advice would you have given yourself in medical school, or what advice would you give our current and future students?